May 2019 Newsletter

 We’ll be talking about death care, ceremonies and services, and what’s new in the funeral industry in Canada.

-Special guest will be Shane Neufeld of Integrity Death Care.
+Special guest will be Shane Neufeld of Ethical Death Care.
 Details here.

 HAAM and Eggs Brunch